Doublet (linguistics): Japanese

 In Japanese, doublets are most significant in borrowings from Chinese, and are visible as different on'yomi (Sino-Japanese readings) of kanji characters.
 There have been three major periods of borrowing from Chinese, together with some modern borrowings.
 These borrowings are from different regions (hence different Chinese varieties) and different periods, and thus the pronunciations have varied, sometimes widely.
 However, due to consistent Chinese writing, with cognate morphemes represented by the same character, the etymological relation is clear.
 This is most significant at the level of morphemes, where a given character is pronounced differently in different words, but in some cases the same word was borrowed twice.
 These have been very valuable to scholars for reconstructing the sounds of Middle Chinese, and understanding how the pronunciations differed between Chinese regions and varied over time.

 New Indo-Aryan

 In Hindi and other New Indo-Aryan languages, members of native doublets are identified as either tadbhava ('became that'), which is ultimately derived from Sanskrit but underwent changes through time, or tatsama ('same as that'), which is borrowed directly from literary Sanskrit.
 For example, Hindi bāgh 'tiger' is derived by historical stages (tadbhava) from Sanskrit vyāghra 'tiger'.
 Meanwhile, Hindi has also directly borrowed (tatsama) the Sanskrit word vyāghra, meaning 'tiger' in a more literary register.

+Several doublets in Hindustani, which has two standard forms of Hindi and Urdu, come from common Proto-Indo-Iranian roots, with one descending via Sanskrit and another via Persian.
+These may have stayed synonyms or diverged into different meanings.
+One example where both patterns can be seen is from the Sanskrit vār (water) and Persian bârân (rain), both from Proto-Indo-Iranian wáHr̥.
+The Hindustani words for rain include varṣā and barsāt from Sanskrit as well as bāriś from Persian.
+Meanwhile, the word varṣ from the same root has come to mean year, though often the Persian word sāl is used instead.
+This word is also a doublet, in this case of the Sanskrit word śarad, which has come to mean the season fall in Hindi.